fbatta/wedding-website/content/en/destinations.md

 #### Urban & Modern Vibes

 - Street Art Tours: Bogotá is one of the world’s street art capitals.
-Guided tours in La Candelaria or Chapinero reveal hidden political and cultural stories.
+Guided tours in La Candelaria reveal hidden political and cultural stories.
 - Usaquén: A colonial-style neighbourhood in the north, with a Sunday flea market, trendy restaurants, and leafy plazas.
 - Zona Rosa / Zona T: Nightlife hub with clubs, cocktail bars, and live music.